-- To bring back transit riders and ensure transit is accessible during the city's economic recovery, this budget: - Keeps transit fares low by pausing fare indexing during FY 2023 and 2024.
-Cash fares continue at \$3. - Continues the Free Muni for Youth Program during FY 2023 and 2024 - Sustains and improves the Essential Trip Card (ETC) program, which subsidizes taxi trips for seniors and people with disabilities - Provides more dedicated support for the taxi industry and taxi medallion reform - To address San Franciscans' priorities, this budget provides: - More staff on Muni to increase safety and improve customer service - More cleaning of transit shelters and stations to improve the customer experience - More Muni service, especially for neighborhoods identified as high priority by the Muni Service Equity Strategy - To achieve the SFMTA's commitment to eliminate traffic fatalities and reduce severe traffic-related injuries, the FY 2024 through FY2027 CIP includes 53% more funding than the FY 2021 through FY2025 CIP for Quick Build projects that slow down vehicle speeds and increase pedestrian visibility, safety and comfort. - To fill our vacant positions more quickly, this budget adds Human Resources and Workforce Development staff and resources.
+- To bring back transit riders and ensure transit is accessible during the city's economic recovery, this budget: - fares continue at \$3. - Continues the Free Muni for Youth Program during FY 2023 and 2024 - trips for seniors and people with disabilities - To address San Franciscans' priorities, this budget provides: - More staff on Muni to increase safety and improve customer service

+- Muni Service Equity Strategy - To achieve the SFMTA's commitment to eliminate traffic fatalities and reduce severe traffic-related injuries, the FY 2024 through FY2027 CIP includes 53% more funding than the FY 2021 through FY2025 CIP for Quick Build projects that slow down vehicle speeds and increase pedestrian visibility, safety and comfort. - To fill our vacant positions more quickly, this budget adds Human Resources and Workforce Development staff and resources.
 Filling our vacancies will allow us to add Muni service and will also improve the morale of our existing employees. - To advance racial equity and transit equity, this budget more fully funds our Office of Racial Equity and Belonging (OREB) and our Muni Service Equity Strategy.